-I’ve developed many quick and easy techniques since then and now, if there isn’t time to watch a DVD or attend a training course you can watch my pay to view videos.
+I’ve developed many quick and easy ways to wrap presents or create gift baskets since then and now, if there isn’t time to watch a DVD or attend a training course people around the world watch my pay to view videos.

-My passion for this art form has resulted in me sharing my tips and techniques around the UK and Europe, across the United States and in Japan where I was described as the world’s foremost gift wrapping expert.
+My passion for this art form has taken me around the UK and Europe, across the United States, to India, and Japan where I was described as the world’s foremost gift wrapping expert.
 What an honour.
 So too was an invitation to train the Prime Minister’s staff at 10 Downing Street.

 I have operated gift wrapping services in several locations.
 In Hamleys toy store in London my way of wrapping a teddy bear proved so popular that customers started buying them so they could have the wrap!
 The prize for the oddest item to be wrapped goes to a box of Kleenex at Heathrow Airport.
 The reason why it was wrapped would not be out of place in a thriller!

-I design and create wrapped items for a variety of projects.
+I design and create wrapped ‘gifts’ for a variety of projects.
 Two of the most challenging involved working with the director Daniel Barber on campaigns for VISA.
 Wrapping a shoe while retaining its shape stands out as do the mugs for the winter Olympics.
 I thought I was being so witty wrapping them with a feather trim around the top to look like fur.
 I forgot that the scene involved four burly skaters.
 Oops!

 PS: If you need some background information about my work for an upcoming event or publication please click here.